xuanngo2001/cust-live-deb/README.md

 # Custom Live Debian System
 Set of scripts to create custom Live Debian System.
+* Automatically calculate space used of each script.

 # Usage
 1. Change `DEB_REPO_URL` variable in `build-live.sh` to point to the Debian repository URL.